team-approx-bayes/team-approx-bayes.github.io/_pages/people.md

 We are committed to establishing a welcoming environment for people of any background, and as such we encourage applications from any minority.

-If you are interested in joining us, please check the news for open position or see [here](../vacancies/) for available RIKEN programmes.
+If you are interested in joining us, please [check the news](../news/) for open positions or see [here](../vacancies/) for available RIKEN programmes.